THE MAIN EVENT

 5K FUN RUN

-Take off from the same start/finish line as the cyclists for an easy 5K jog throughout Grinnell.
+Take off from the same start/finish line as the cyclists for a 5K fun run throughout Grinnell.
+The run is chip-timed this year so runners have the option of an easy jog or a chance at a new PR.
 Return to a park full of activities and help cheer on the gravel cyclists as they return from their respective loops.

 10 A.M – 12 P.M.